York County Public Library Virginia

 Tabb Library Conference Room

 Our thematic book discussion group meets every third Saturday at the Tabb Library.
-In March, the theme is Hidden History.
+In May, the theme is Set in Virginia.
 New members are always welcome.
 For details and a list of suggested titles to choose from, email reference@yorkcounty.gov.

 Books & Banter